priethor/todoist-notion-bidirectional-sync/docs/DESIGN.md

 3. **Robust Deletion Tracking**: Deleted tasks are soft-deleted rather than purged
 4. **Simplicity**: Focus on core functionality with minimal complexity

-## Task Identity Mapping
+## Identity Mapping Strategy

-Rather than maintaining a separate mapping file, we store Todoist IDs directly in the Notion database:
+Rather than maintaining a separate mapping file, we store Todoist IDs directly in the Notion databases:

+**Task Mapping:**
-- Each Notion page (task) contains a "Todoist ID" property
+- Each Notion task page contains a "Todoist ID" property
 - This eliminates a separate point of failure
 - Makes the mapping visually auditable in Notion

+**Project Mapping:**
+- Each Notion area page contains a "Todoist Project ID" property
+- Enables bidirectional sync between Todoist projects and Notion areas
+- Supports the PARA method's organizational structure

 ## PARA Method Integration